Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - Without DKIM/SPF alignment for the From domain, DMARC fails or is unverifiable.
 Outlook/O365 then shows the warning and often places the message in Junk.

 Code defaults updated:
-- Defaults now prefer `FROM_EMAIL=alerts@alerts.fxlabs.ai` and add dual-part emails with transactional headers.
-Set your actual authenticated sender in `.env`.
+- Defaults now prefer `FROM_EMAIL=alerts@alerts.fxlabs.ai` and add dual-part emails with transactional headers and one-click unsubscribe.
+Set your actual authenticated sender in `.env` and configure `PUBLIC_BASE_URL` and `UNSUBSCRIBE_SECRET`.